 Integrate bi-directionally with schedule tools.
 That means which ever direction you start, the network schedule tasks with resource assignments and the time phased cost estimate data are in alignment.
 You can trace the data from either direction and get the same result.
 Need to change the proposed schedule tasks, duration, or resources?
 No problem – you can quickly reprice the revised time phased cost estimate in BOEMax and you know the data matches.

 Make it easy to evaluate alternatives.
 Need to do further analysis to determine the best approach to propose?
-With BOEMax proposal writing software, you can create different versions to compare the cost estimate results.
+With BOEMax proposal software, you can create different versions to compare the cost estimating and pricing results.
 Perhaps you need to compare different risk mitigation actions, select the best alternative for a purchased part, or determine whether to make or buy a component.
 You can save the result of your analysis for future use – either for another proposal or the project team can use your documented analysis at contract award to develop the performance measurement baseline (PMB).

 Produce standard cost summary or custom proposal reports.
 You can leverage the BOEMax database to produce the required reports with ease.
 All the reports are fully traceable from the top down or bottom up.
-You can combine rich text data with the cost estimate details to demonstrate traceability between the WBS and WBS dictionary, related SOW, BOE assumptions and rationale, and schedule driven resource budget data.
+You can combine rich text data with the cost estimate details to demonstrate traceability between the WBS and WBS dictionary, related SOW, BOE assumptions and rationale, and schedule driven resource cost estimate data.
 The perfect basis for developing the PMB after contract award.

 Why Make the Change to BOEMax?

 BOEMax proposal software was designed with you in mind to improve the quality and traceability of the cost estimate data as well as eliminate the data “wrangling” that wastes time.
 Producing the proposal response is stressful enough.
 With BOEMax, your proposal team can focus on creating a comprehensive and compelling proposal the customer can’t resist.

-Call us today to schedule a demo today to see how BOEMax proposal writing software can streamline and improve your cost estimating process.
+Call us today to schedule a demo today to see how BOEMax proposal software can streamline and improve your cost estimating process.